rawhat/glisten/README.md

 will block on `accept` until a connection is opened.
 The acceptor will then spawn a handler process and then block again on `accept`.

-The most obvious entrypoint is `glisten/tcp.{handler, serve}` where `serve` listens for TCP connections on a given port.
-It also takes a handler function wrapper which you can provide functionality to, and the state which each TCP connection process will hold.
+The most obvious entrypoint is `glisten.{serve}` which listens for TCP connections on a given port.
+It also takes a handler function wrapper `handler.{func}` which you can provide functionality to, and the state which each TCP connection process will hold.
 This takes the shape of:

 ```gleam
 type HandlerFunc(data) =